shenghone/team-member/teamMember.md

 LinkedIn: https://linkedin.com/in/cellehcim <br/>
 Locaation: Vancouver, BC <br/>

-> Great to be working on this and I look forward to applying what I've learned from school, hackathons, and my projects.
+> Great to be working with y'all and I look forward to applying what I've learned from school, hackathons, and my projects to this.
 Nice to meet you!